sheltermanager/asm3/doc/manual/publishing.rst

 addition, a recently adopted page can be generated along with an rss.xml for feed readers.

+.. warning:: Static HTML publishing is deprecated for sheltermanager.com and will not be available in the future.

 * Generate javascript database: The site search facilities require a Javascript database, indexing the available animal records.
 If you wish to include search facilities, make sure this box is ticked.